solo-io/gloo/docs/content/operations/production_deployment/_index.md

 ## Security concerns

-One of the more important (and unique) things about Gloo Edge is the ability to significantly lock down the edge proxy.
-Other proxies require privileges to write to disk or access the Kubernetes API, while Gloo Edge splits those responsibilities between control plane and data plane.
+One of the more important (and unique) things about Gloo Gateway is the ability to significantly lock down the edge proxy.
+Other proxies require privileges to write to disk or access the Kubernetes API, while Gloo Gateway splits those responsibilities between control plane and data plane.
 The data plane can be locked down with zero privileges while separating out the need to secure the control plane differently.

-For example, Gloo Edge's data plane (the `gateway-proxy` pod) has ReadOnly file system.
+For example, Gloo Gateway's data plane (the `gateway-proxy` pod) has ReadOnly file system.
 Additionally it doesn't require any additional tokens mounted in or OS-level privileges.
 By default some of these options are enabled to simplify developer experience, but if your use case doesn't need them, you should lock them down.

 * **Disable service account token mount**
     - For example, when integrating with Istio's SDS (see integration with Istio), you need to have a service account token mounted.
 If you're not integrating with Istio, you can eliminate the need for the service account token.
-When installing Gloo Edge, set the `gateway.proxyServiceAccount.disableAutomount` field.
+When installing Gloo Gateway, set the `gateway.proxyServiceAccount.disableAutomount` field.

 ## Other Envoy-specific guidance